How To Write an RFP That Will Get a Response

 Write about what you know, if possible

 You should ideally only write RFPs requesting services you understand and work with.
-Your understanding of your services you need will help you create an informed and well-detailed RFP that asks the most appropriate questions to attract the right responses.
+Your understanding of the services you need will help you create an informed and well-detailed RFP that asks the most appropriate questions to attract the right responses.

 Be detailed without being prescriptive